-December 18, 2019 - Regular Council Minutes 7.2 Fire Inspection Policy Councillor Toporowski arrived at 2:02 p.m.
-It was moved and seconded: That Council direct staff to establish a regular system of fire and life safety inspections of hotels and public buildings in which the frequency and method to follow the Fire Services Act by implementing the Fire Inspection Policy atta to the Manager of Fire and Bylaw Services December 18, 2019 report.
-It was moved and seconded: That Council defer the motion, to include a full-time Assistant Fire Chief to implement the Fire Inspection Program in the 2020 budget, pending a staff report on cost-recovery and analysis of options.
-CARRIED 7.3 Council Strategic Plan and Priority Projects Progress It was moved and seconded: That Council accept the Chief Administrative Officer's December 18, 2019 report for information.
-CARRIED 7.4 Operational Strategic Plan It was moved and seconded: That Council accept the Chief Administrative Officer's December 18, 2019 report for information.
-CARRIED 7.5 Council's Strategic Plan Public Engagement Results and 2020 Operationalization It was moved and seconded: That Council accept the Chief Administrative Officer's December 18, 2019 report for information.
-CARRIED 7.6 School District Request for Input on Uses for Somenos Elementary Site It was moved and seconded: That Council direct staff to respond to the School District that North Cowichan does not wish to comment.
-CARRIED 7.7 Fire Protection Service Agreements with Local First Nations
+7.2 Fire Inspection Policy

+Councillor Toporowski arrived at 2:02 p.m.

+That Council direct staff to establish a regular system of fire and life safety inspections of hotels and public buildings in which the frequency and method are to follow the Fire Services Act by implementing the Fire Inspection Policy attached to the Manager of Fire and Bylaw Services December 18, 2019 report.

+That Council defer the motion, to include a full-time Assistant Fire Chief to implement the Fire Inspection Program in the 2020 budget, pending a staff report on cost-recovery and analysis of options.

+7.3 Council Strategic Plan and Priority Projects Progress

+That Council accept the Chief Administrative Officer's December 18, 2019 report for information.

+7.4 Operational Strategic Plan

+That Council accept the Chief Administrative Officer's December 18, 2019 report for information.

+7.5 Council's Strategic Plan Public Engagement Results and 2020 Operationalization

+That Council accept the Chief Administrative Officer's December 18, 2019 report for information.

+7.6 School District Request for Input on Uses for Somenos Elementary Site

+That Council direct staff to respond to the School District that North Cowichan does not wish to comment.

+7.7 Fire Protection Service Agreements with Local First Nations